alexqfredrickson/notes/aws/aws.md

 #### Server Access Logging

 You can enable logging to derive the following bucket specific information: the bucket owner, the bucket, the action time, the IP address (or requester and request ID), the type of operation, the S3 bucket key, HTTP response status, etc.

+### Serverless Application Repository

+AWS Serverless Application Repository is a managed repository for serverless applications.
+They are pre-built applications with SAM templates that defines the AWS resources used.

 ### ELB